Campervanning in Norway: Tips, Routes & Destinations for 2024

 All have small sleeping huts or cabins to rent for hikers and offer kitchen facilities where groups of people can cook and eat together.
 This works well for those in touring cars with a rooftop tent or with a mini camper, where cooking facilities are limited.
 Visit Norway has a great blog post on the top ten motorhome and campervan sites in Norway which you may find helpful.

 Norway camping sites don’t usually have bars or restaurants and people tend to retire early and rise early.
 Expect to pay between NKR250-400 a night, including electricity.
-There are normally extra charges for a hot shower, typically NKR50-60 for five minutes.
+There are normally extra charges for things like the washing machine, and a hot shower will typically cost NKR50-60 for five minutes.

-Find motorhome sites Norway with Eurocampings, who have over 200 campsites across Norway, perfect for campervans and motorhomes.
+Find the best campsites in Norway with Eurocampings, who have over 200 campsites across Norway, perfect for campervans and motorhomes.
 Some campsites are more informal than others and it’s not always possible to book overnight, but campervanners tend not to stay for long periods and pitches become available daily.

 Campsites you find on Eurocampings will also accept CampingCard ACSI, which gives over 60% discount on Norwegian campsites outside of high season.